Probely/farcaster-onprem-agent/README.md

   sudo ./probely-onprem-agent-<id>.run
   ```

-  > If you are using an HTTP proxy to reach the internet, you can configure Docker
+  > If using an HTTP proxy to reach the Internet, you can instruct Docker
-  > to use the proxy to pull container images, by setting the `HTTP` or `HTTPS`
+  > to pull container images through the proxy, by setting the `HTTP` or `HTTPS`
   > variables in the `/etc/environment` file.
 Afterwards, run these commands:
   >
   >  ```sh